rockthejvm/rockthejvm.github.io/_drafts/2024-10-10-structured-concurrency-in-java.md

 However, as we already saw in the previous examples, we can't call `get` if the computation fails; otherwise, the method will throw an `IllegalStateException`.
 On the other hand, if the computation succeeds, we can't call the `exception` method, which will have the same behavior.

-We need to know if the computation was completed successfully.
-The `Subtask` type comes with the method `State state()`, which returns the computation's state as an enum.
+**We need to know if the computation was completed successfully**.
+The `Subtask` type comes with the property `State state()`, which returns the computation's state as an enum.
 The enum has three values: `UNAVAILABLE`, `SUCCESS`, and `FAILED`.

 After completing it successfully, A subtask will be in the `SUCCESS` state.
 The `get` method will return the result of the computation.
 If it completes with an exception, a subtask will be in the `FAILED` state.
-The `exception` method will return the exception thrown by the computation.
+The `exception` method will return the exception thrown.
 A subtask will be in the `UNAVAILABLE` state if the computation is not completed yet, for example, if we call the `get` method before having `join` the scope or if the subtask was canceled (we'll see in the following sections what does it mean).

-We need to use some state that can store the result of the first successful exception or the exception thrown by the first task that failed:
+We need to use some state that can store the result of the first successful result or the exception thrown by the first task that failed:

 ```java
 static class ShutdownOnResult<T> extends StructuredTaskScope<T> {